Z1g0t0/vim-extra-status/README.md

 Display the last modified time of the file and its current status(modified/unchanged).

- - %H:%M:%S Displays the last modified time of the file as HH:MM:SS.
+ - %H %M %S: Displays the last modified time of the file as HH MM SS.
- - %W Displays current state.
+ - %W: Displays current state.

 [%H:%M:%S]\(%W)
 ```